rclone/rclone/docs/content/docs.md

 you want them to then use `--stats-log-level NOTICE`.
 See the [Logging section](#logging) for more info on log levels.

+### --stats-one-line ###

+When this is specified, rclone condenses the stats into a single line showing the most important stats only.

 ### --stats-unit=bits|bytes ###

 By default, data transfer rates will be printed in bytes/second.